Boccca2014/CodeGra.de/docs/guides/setting-up-unittest.rst

 ``run`` command.

 The scripts extract the output location from ``$CG_JUNIT_XML_LOCATION`` and then unset it before running the tests.
-This way students have no access to this information when their code is running.
 The testing framework is then configured to output its results at that location and the tests are executed.

 For example, to run a JUnit 4 test class named ``MyTestClass`` you would run